 - Vegetable trimmings or peels (chopped into small pieces)

-Duck feed pellets or poultry starter pellets are another great option, and they can be purchased from farming or agricultural supply stores.
+Duck feed pellets or poultry starter pellets are other great options.
+You can get poultry feed from farming or agricultural supply stores.
 These pellets are the same food that some parks and zoos may offer in coin-operated vending machines.

 Tips for Feeding Ducks

-- Stop feeding if the birds appear uninterested or are leaving the food uneaten, since leftover food can quickly rot and attract unwanted pests.
+- Stop feeding the birds if they appear uninterested or are leaving the food uneaten.
+Leftover food can quickly rot and attract unwanted pests.

 - Be wary of birds that approach closely; they can get aggressive, particularly larger waterfowl such as swans and geese.

-- Do not allow pets or children to chase or disturb the birds, particularly young birds or families.
+- Do not allow pets or children to chase or disturb the ducks, particularly young birds or families.
 It can stress out the birds or cause injuries (to you and the birds).